Rogue-1/HTB/Machines/Outdated.md

 Step 1: Set up your listener

 Step 2: Set up your exploit.
 I used john hammond follina.
 (I did not edit the python file, instead I copied the command from it and made the exploit run it directly)
+Step 3: Copy your nc64.exe file and put it into the directory created by follina.
+I.E. /tmp/tuqxmos9

 IMPORTANT!!!
 Im 90% sure you have to use port 80 for this exploit to work.
 I never recieved a call back when I used any other port.
 Which means no webshells can be used.